obsoletenerd/obsoletenerd.com/content/Arcade Macro Board for OBS.md

 Title: Arcade Macro Board for OBS
 Date: 2020-05-15 11:21
 Modified: 2020-05-15 11:21
-Summary: A macro keyboard made of arcade buttons.
-Acts like a normal USB keyboard, but each arcade button runs multi-key macros/shortcuts such as CTRL-ALT-SHIFT-1, which you can then map in OBS to any OBS function.
+Summary: Since the coronapocalypse kicked in and we've all been isolated, I've been doing a lot of Jitsi meets with various groups of friends.
+Jitsi is basically Zoom but with less spyware and more "it crashes lots and has lots of bugs but it's Open Source so we convince ourselves it's worth it anyway".
+In this post we use some old arcade cabinet buttons and an Arduino to build an OBS scene-changing macro board.
+This lets you swap scenes in video chats and when streaming, or also just works as a generic macro-board for running key combinations, scripts, and macros on any USB-having device.
 Category: Projects
 Tags: Projects, Hardware, Software, 3DPrinting
 Status: Published
 ---

 Since the coronapocalypse kicked in and we've all been isolated, I've been doing a lot of Jitsi meets with various groups of friends.
-We'll get togther for a video chat, and thanks to [OBS (open source broadcasting software)](https://obsproject.com/) we can do things like sharing our screens to each other with our webcam overlayed, or play a game and share that with each other, and lots more.
+Jitsi is basically Zoom but with less spyware and more "it crashes lots and has lots of bugs but it's Open Source so we convince ourselves it's worth it anyway".
+We'll get togther for a video chat, and thanks to [OBS (open source broadcasting software)](https://obsproject.com/) we can do things like sharing our screens to each other while video chatting, or play a board game and have one person contol and share the board view while everyone else chats and says their moves, and lots more.

 In OBS you set up "Scenes", which are basically layouts of what you want to show each other.
-One might be your webcam view of yourself placed in the corner of a screen showing your coding IDE, so you can show code you've been working on.
+One might be your webcam view of yourself placed in the corner of a screen showing your coding IDE, so you can teach someone some code or share a non-live project you're working on.
 Another might be the screen showing a game you're playing.
 It's the software used by almost every single Twitch/YouTube streamer and live online show, and it's extremely powerful software considering it's completely free.

 One thing that I've seen streamers do that I thought would also be useful for our private video chats is to buy a [Stream Deck](https://www.elgato.com/en/gaming/stream-deck), which is a physical panel of buttons that let you quickly change Scenes in OBS without having to change back to your OBS window or fiddle with your mouse.
 It's a very handy piece of equipment, but considering i'm not a streamer and have no real intent to ever be one (I don't even like mirrors), I can't really justify forking out the cash for a product like that.
 So... we make one.